 At the time of this post and video, it’s been three months since we installed our new RV awning and slide topper fabric.
 We remain extremely happy with this upgrade, and the excellent customer service provided by Tough Top Awnings.

-If this is an upgrade you’ve been thinking about, we say go for it.
-And we’ve even got a discount code for you.
+If this is an upgrade you’ve been thinking about for your travel trailer, 5th wheel or motorhome, we say go for it.
+And we’ve even got an RVLOVE discount code for you.
 Keep on reading for the details.

 So, How Much Does It Cost?

-Of course, every RV is different.
-With varying sizes and types of RV awnings and slide toppers.
+Of course, every recreational vehicle is different.
+With varying sizes and types of RV patio awnings and slide out awnings.
 So the price will vary, depending on your needs.
 But here’s a guide to give you some idea, based on our upgrade.

 As you can see, doing this as a DIY project will definitely save you some money.
 And for around thousand bucks, we think you’ll agree, this is one RV upgrade that has made a HUGE difference to the exterior of our motorhome!